Jelle-Smet/Poppy_Universe_Engine/README.md

 > **Personalized recommendations, layered intelligence, all in C#**

 This repository contains the **Recommendation Engine** for the **Poppy Universe** project.
 It powers the user recommendation system using **layered calculations**.
-Currently rule-based, with advanced matrix-based layers planned for the future.
+A combination of rule-based, with / or advanced Mathematical-based layers.

 ---